 And now the firmware.
-In the CM4 main application, let’s start the CapSense component, start the scanning, turn on the PWM.
+In the CM4 main application, let’s start the CapSense component, start the scanning, and turn on the PWM.

-Now, if our hardware block is not busy, then we’re allowed to ask it what the state is.
+Now, if our CapSense hardware block is not busy, then we’re allowed to ask it what the state is.
 So, check if it’s not busy; if it’s not busy, then process the widgets.
-Find the middle of the slider, the centroid position.
-If it’s being touched as indicated by a value less than 0xFFFF, then we’ll set the compare value of the PWM.
+Find the middle of the finger on the slider, the centroid position.
+If it’s being touched, as indicated by a value less than 0xFFFF, then we’ll set the compare value of the PWM.
 Since the possible value of the slider is 0 to 100, it matches up nicely with the possible compare values for the PWM.

 We’ll now check to see if someone is touching button 0.
 If it is being touched, then we’ll turn the PWM off and turn on the blue LED.